MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/setupdiag.md

 ms.reviewer:
 manager: laurawi
 ms.author: greglin
-description: How to use the SetupDiag tool to diagnose Windows Setup errors
+description: In this article, you will learn about how to use the SetupDiag tool to diagnose Windows Setup errors.
-keywords: deploy, troubleshoot, windows, 10, upgrade, update, setup, diagnose ms.prod: w10 ms.mktglfcycl: deploy
+keywords: deploy, troubleshoot, windows, 10, upgrade, update, setup, diagnose ms.custom: seo-marvel-apr2020 ms.prod: w10
+ms.mktglfcycl: deploy
 ms.sitesec: library